adlnet/xAPI-Spec/xAPI.md

 the action of firing a gun, or the verb URI http://example.com/فعل/خواندن might denote the action of reading a book.

-The person who coins a new verb should own the URI, or have permission from the owner to use the URI to denote an Experience API verb.
+The person who coins a new verb MUST own the URI, or have permission from the owner to use the URI to denote an Experience API verb.
 The owner of a URI SHOULD make a human-readable description of the intended usage of the verb accessible at the URI.